Cardiac Rehabilitation: Outpatient Program

 The frequency and duration of rehab sessions for each week will vary depending upon the structure of your personal program.
 Your exercises may vary depending on your medical history, clinical status, and symptoms, and whether you had heart surgery.

 You will exercise regularly in a rehab facility.
 This exercise includes stretching, aerobic exercise, and an introduction to strength training.

 You will likely have exercise goals.
 These could be to:

 - Learn how to monitor your own heart rate and rate your activity level.

 Your progress will be monitored by several rehab staff members.
 While you exercise, a health professional tracks your heart rate and rhythm, blood pressure, and symptoms.

-- You will most likely exercise (walking, stationary bike riding, arm exercises) 3 to 5 times a week for 15 to 60 minutes each time, based on your condition.
-Your heart rate will be checked to be sure it doesn't get too high.
+- Your heart rate will be checked to be sure it doesn't get too high.
 As you progress, you will learn to check your own heart rate and rhythm.

 - You may have a follow-up exercise stress electrocardiogram (ECG, EKG) during this phase to see how your heart is tolerating exercise.